rodrigoaraujolima92/vue-express-mongo-boilerplate/README.md

 This is a boilerplate project with VueJS (Vue Router, Vuex) + ExpressJS + MongoDB (MongoDB will be soon integrated).

-*This is just my personal boilerplate, it may or may not be a good fit for your project(s).*
+*This is my personal boilerplate and it is still in development, so feel free to make some pull requests*

 ## Features